MRF-UTILITY/MRF/README.md

 Features

-    Stock Taking Program: Easily manage and tally stock data for the INS Tube Flap.
+    Stock Taking Program: Easily manage Stock taking sheets by product groups and tally stock data for the INS Tube Flap.
     Customizable Reports: Export and process data directly from SAP (ZNBPSTK, ZDL) into Excel.
-    Set Checker Tool: Validate and cross-check set data with a single click.
+    Set Checker Tool: Validate and cross-check set billings with a single click.
     Pull Compliance: Automate FDC to SOF workflows with predefined templates.

 Getting Started
 Prerequisites

     Microsoft Excel 2010 or later
-    Set required changes in Trust Center Settings.
+    Modify required changes in Trust Center Settings.
 (Required only one time)

 Installation

-    Download the latest version of the add-in from the Releases section.
+    Download the latest version of the add-in from the Github releases section.
-    Open Excel and go to File > Options > Add-ins.
+    Browse to the downloaded .xlam file, right click go to file properties and Unblock it.
-    Browse to the downloaded .xlam file and enable it.
+    Open Excel and go to File > Options > Add-ins > Manage - Go > Browse downloaded .xlam file > Add.
     Access the utility through the M R F tab in the Excel Ribbon.

 How It Works

     Export your data from SAP as a spreadsheet.
     Use the MRF Utility features:
-        Stock Taking Program: Navigate to the M R F tab and execute the process for INS Tube Flap tallying.
+        Stock Taking Program: Navigate to the "M R F" tab from excel ribbon and execute the process for INS Tube Flap tallying.
         Set Checker Tool: Validate sets and generate reports.
         Pull Compliance Tool: Seamlessly handle the FDC to SOF workflow.